singlestore-labs/pyrag/README.md

 # PyRAG

-A Python library that makes it easy to get started with RAG applications with SingleStore.
+A library that makes it easy to get started with RAG applications with SingleStore.

 ## Installetion